 Our German hosts also took us to visit the site of a much smaller utopian experiment.
 In the town of Worpswede, an artist from Bremen named Heinrich Vogeler joined an artist community in 1894.
 The next year he bought a cottage there and named it Barkenhoff, (which means birch tree cottage.)

 I took this quote from the museum exhibit:

 “Upon returning to Worpswede, disillusioned by his experiences in the first World War and highly politicized, Heinrich Vogeler tried to create a “new world” at his Barkenhoff.
 Here a commune was supposed to realize his social utopia of a self-governing society without class structures and private property – an ambitious experiment that was to fail after a few short years.”

 After the failure of the commune, apparently due to various human infidelities, Vogeler joined the Communist party, his art became propagandistic, he emigrated to Russia, and was eventually deported to Kazakhstan where he died, sick and destitute.

 Mollie and I have also included our personal visions of unity, community, and communion in the exhibit.
 My triptych, The Wall Remaining, quotes tragic medieval iconography, and looks forward to what I believe will be a new unity emerging between the Synagogue and the Church.
 We shall see.
-I will post on this painting in detail later.
+I have posted on this painting in detail HERE.